BroadcastGames/son_of_hunkypunk/README.md

 2. Much better behavior with JNI crashes so that Android app keeps control.
 Reference: http://blog.httrack.com/blog/2013/08/23/catching-posix-signals-on-android/
 3. Simulate caps-lock on the Android input side, have a menu checkbox to enable.
 CAVERNS.Z5 game for example.
 4. If a single keystroke wait, remove the Shortcut list from the screen?
 A lot of stories have "press any key" prompts and a smarter use of shortcuts for this.
+5. Move Night Mode higher in preferences as most likley to be popular option.
+Also make it a checkbox on Menu?

 To Investigate: